MicrosoftDocs/azure-docs/articles/machine-learning/machine-learning-use-sample-datasets.md

 <tr>
   <td valign=top>Restaurant customer data</td>
   <td valign=top>
-A set of metadata about customers, including demographics and preferences.<p> </p><b>Usage:</b> Use this dataset, in combination with the other two restaurant data sets, to train and test a recommender system. <p> </p><b>Related Research:</b> Bache, K. and Lichman, M. (2013).
+A set of metadata about customers, including demographics and preferences.<p> </p><b>Usage:</b> Use this dataset, in combination with the other two restaurant datasets, to train and test a recommender system. <p> </p><b>Related Research:</b> Bache, K. and Lichman, M. (2013).
 UCI Machine Learning Repository <a href="http://archive.ics.uci.edu/ml">http://archive.ics.uci.edu/ml</a>.
 Irvine, CA: University of California, School of Information and Computer Science.
   </td>
 </tr>

 <tr>
   <td valign=top>Restaurant feature data</td>
   <td valign=top>
-A set of metadata about restaurants and their features, such as food type, dining style, and location.<p> </p><b>Usage:</b> Use this dataset, in combination with the other two restaurant data sets, to train and test a recommender system. <p> </p><b>Related Research:</b> Bache, K. and Lichman, M. (2013).
+A set of metadata about restaurants and their features, such as food type, dining style, and location.<p> </p><b>Usage:</b> Use this dataset, in combination with the other two restaurant datasets, to train and test a recommender system. <p> </p><b>Related Research:</b> Bache, K. and Lichman, M. (2013).
 UCI Machine Learning Repository <a href="http://archive.ics.uci.edu/ml">http://archive.ics.uci.edu/ml</a>.
 Irvine, CA: University of California, School of Information and Computer Science.
   </td>
 </tr>

 <tr>
   <td valign=top>Restaurant ratings</td>
   <td valign=top>
-Contains ratings given by users to restaurants on a scale from 0 to 2.<p> </p><b>Usage:</b> Use this dataset, in combination with the other two restaurant data sets, to train and test a recommender system. <p> </p><b>Related Research:</b> Bache, K. and Lichman, M. (2013).
+Contains ratings given by users to restaurants on a scale from 0 to 2.<p> </p><b>Usage:</b> Use this dataset, in combination with the other two restaurant datasets, to train and test a recommender system. <p> </p><b>Related Research:</b> Bache, K. and Lichman, M. (2013).
 UCI Machine Learning Repository <a href="http://archive.ics.uci.edu/ml">http://archive.ics.uci.edu/ml</a>.
 Irvine, CA: University of California, School of Information and Computer Science.
   </td>
 </tr>